kitten-science/kitten-scientists/packages/documentation/docs/sections/bonfire.md

 ### Turn on Magnetos

 Turns on the Magnetos building as soon as the first one is purchased, and keeps them turned on.

+### Turn on Reactors

+Turns on the Reactors building as soon as the first one is purchased, and keeps them turned on.